Relationship Marketing (11181.2)

 Active participation is required for workshops, otherwise, students will lose mark for that particular workshop.
 To pass this unit, each student needs to get at least 50% of marks in total.

 Required IT skills

 Students are expected to have word processing skills, be able to use browsers and be able to research on-line using the university's data bases.
-SPSS training will be provided by lecturer, no need to have any prior experience.
+SPSS training will be provided by the lecturer, no need to have any prior experience.

 Work placement, internships or practicums